aws-samples/aws-blockchain-node-runners/lib/scroll/README.md

    > You will need access to a fully-synced Ethereum Mainnet RPC endpoint before running l2geth.
 Please be reminded to update `L2GETH_L1_ENDPOINT` in `.env` file.

-4. Deploy common components such as IAM role, and Amazon S3 bucket to store data snapshots
+4. Deploy common components such as IAM role

    ```bash
    pwd